Kernix13/beginner-git-commands/README.md

 1. Remove the phrase "Closes #XXXXX"
 1. Click the green button **_Create pull request_**.

+DONE, DONE AND DONE - NOW WAIT.
+REMEMBER TO USE fix: what-you-fixed or fix(curriculum) in the PR Title!!!!!!!!!

 If the PR is meant to address an existing GitHub Issue then, at the end of your PR's description body, use the keyword Closes with the issue number: `Closes #123`

 Indicate if you have tested on a local copy of the site or not.
 This is very important when making changes that are not just edits to text content like documentation or a challenge description.
 Examples of changes that need local testing include JavaScript, CSS, or HTML which could change the functionality or layout of a page.